b-rodrigues/korppi/docs/index.md

 ## What is Korppi?

 **Korppi** (Finnish for "raven") is a powerful desktop markdown editor built for writers, researchers, and technical authors who need more than just a text editor.

 Unlike traditional editors, Korppi remembers **every change you make** and lets you travel through time to see how your document evolved!

+Korppi is a text editor that tries to focus on one problem, and one problem
+only: how to easily integrate changes from various collaborators into a main document.
+It is meant for business users that aren’t familiar with Git and use Microsoft Office’s *track changes* functionality for asynchronous collaboration.

+The idea is to first use Korppi to **just focus on the content** and gather feedback and input from coworkers.
+Then, use Korppi's user-friendly reconciliation features to merge all the input in the same document, **export to Word format** and continue with the layout there!

 <div class="feature-list">

 - **Timeline Tracking** - See every edit as a visual timeline
-- **Smart Reconciliation** - Import changes from other versions
+- **Smart Reconciliation** - Import changes from other versions, and easily handle conflicts
 - **Rich Formatting** - Full markdown with tables, code, images
 - **Comments & Reviews** - Collaborate with inline comments
 - **Export Anywhere** - Markdown, Word DOCX, and more
 - **Autosave** - Never lose your work again